openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-oauth1-ext.md

    Token](#authorize-request-token-put-os-oauth1authorizerequest_token_id).
 4. The Consumer [exchanges the Request Token for an Access Token](#create-access-token-post-os-oauth1access_token).
-5. The Consumer [uses the Access Token to request a Identity API service Token](#request-an-identity-api-token-post-authtokens).
+5. The Consumer [uses the Access Token to request an Identity API service Token](#request-an-identity-api-token-post-authtokens).

 API Resources